AjinkyaBhave/CarND_P2_ClassifySigns/writeup_template.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+I first started with the original Udacity data set and the LeNet architecture without modifying the optimiser or training parameters.
+I normalised the images but used RGB and no contrast modification nor data augmentation.
+LeNet reached a validation accuracy of ~92% and a test accuracy of ~89%.
+After this point, no matter what parameters I changed, the performance did not improve.
+I expected this since LeNet was originally designed for handwriting recognition and the traffic sign recognition problem is slightly more complex.
+So I decided to preprocess the data in a more structured way and also augment the unbalanced classes.

+Since I was making a larger data set, I also decided to use the approach in the Sermanet paper by creating a multi-level convolutional network based on LeNet.
+I kept the basic architecture the same and allowed layer skipping for the second and third conv layers.
+I experimented with different augmentation methods, including perspective warping, but finally settled on the three described in the paper, along with brightness perturbation.
+I believe brightness to be important because many of the traffic signs were in glare or in badly illuminated conditions, and I wanted the network to be invariant to using lighting as a feature because it is very noisy and not dependable across the entire data set.

-My final model results were:
+My final MultiNet model results were:
 * training set accuracy of 99.7%
 * validation set accuracy of 96.5%
 * test set accuracy of 93.3%

 Based on these numbers, I feel that the network has over-fitted the training data, since the performance drops some over the validation set and even more over the much larger test set.
-Given time, I would make a more balanced training set and possibly increase the dropout to 50% to force slightly more regularisation.
+Given time, I would make a more balanced training set and possibly increase the dropout to 50% to force slightly more regularisation, given more time.

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images